cogment/cogment-doc/src/cogment/tutorial/6-web-client.md

 ```

 ## hooks/useActions.js

+> NOTE: This section needs to be updated for Cogment 2.0, and will only work with Cogment versions 1.x

 This hook does multiple things.
 It starts a trial, joins a trial, sends actions, and receives information from the orchestrator.
 The following is its annotated code: